 - Always keep your body hydrated.
-Carry water bottles (camel Bag is recommended) and if possible carry energizer as it will boost up your stamina.
+Carry water bottles (a camel Bag is recommended) and if possible carry an energizer as it will boost your stamina.

-- Keep power bank, torch and other essential kinds of stuff along with you.
+- Keep the power bank, torch, and other essential kinds of stuff along with you.

 - Always carry a first aid kit.
 You also need to carry iodine/chlorine tablets to purify the water.
 Also carrying the sunglasses, lip balm, insect repellent, and Diamox (for High-altitude) is best.

 - While trekking in Nepal, don't travel alone.
 It is always better to travel with a guide.
 If possible hire a trekking company.
 Doing so you will be much safer and enjoy the trip to the fullest.